 Lighthouse History: Mobile Lighthouses or Lightships

 Where lighthouses were built on specific locations as navigational guides, to aid mariners in distress, or assist mariners in inclement weather, lightships were needed in the late 1800s as mobile floating lighthouses at dangerous locations, or within busy shipping channels where it was not possible to build a lighthouse.
-The crews of these relatively small vessels would endure extremely cramped and lonely conditions away from the mainland, along with extreme weather conditions in fog, violent storms, hurricane force winds, swelling seas, and natural formations like ice floes that could rip the hull of a ship.
-If a storm approached and vessels were trying to seek safety in nearby harbors (or even in clear weather), lightships would remain at anchor at their designated stations during the storm and provide the flashing light or sound their fog horn to help each vessel navigate to safety.
+The crews of these relatively small vessels would endure extremely cramped and lonely conditions away from the mainland, along with extreme weather conditions in fog, violent storms, hurricane-force winds, swelling seas, and natural formations like ice floes that could rip the ship’s hull.
+If a storm approached and vessels were trying to seek safety in nearby harbors (or even in clear weather), lightships would remain at anchor at designated stations during the storm and provide the flashing light or sound their fog horn to help each vessel navigate to safety.

 In the 1930s, radio was used where the lightship was anchored at a designated coordinate.
-The ship would flash their light beacon at night and bounce the radio signal across the waves.
-The trans-Atlantic vessel, whether entering or leaving their destination, say a harbor, would steer towards the signals of the radio beacon or flashing light directly in the path of the guiding lightship.
-There was a lookout posted on the incoming vessel whose purpose was to locate the lightship from the signals received and adjust the ship’s course to avoid collision with the stationary lightship.
-The lightship, anchored in its position was quite vulnerable in that it could easily be involved in a direct collision with a misguided vessel.
-Those crew members that were stationed aboard lightships knew they were in the most hazardous and vulnerable position, as many lightships met with tragedy in colliding with ships.
+The ship would flash its light beacon at night and bounce the radio signal across the waves.
+The trans-Atlantic vessel, entering or leaving its destination, say a harbor, would steer towards the signals of the radio beacon or flashing light directly in the path of the guiding lightship.
+A lookout was posted on the incoming vessel, whose purpose was to locate the lightship from the signals received and adjust the ship’s course to avoid collision with the stationary lightship.
+The lightship, anchored in its position, was quite vulnerable because it could quickly be involved in a direct collision with a misguided vessel.
+Those crew members aboard lightships knew they were in the most dangerous and vulnerable position, as many lightships met with tragedy in colliding with ships.

-For crew members of lightships, it was extremely physically trying and emotionally difficult.
-These men were known as sailors who never went to sea and little of their existence was brought to public understanding unless tragedy or severe sickness became their fate.
-Many lightships were stationed just off shore where they could not participate in life on land, but could hear society at work and at play.
-They would be moored over treacherous reefs, or would mark the narrow entrance to a channel or harbor.
+It was exceptionally physically trying and emotionally challenging for crew members of lightships.
+These men were known as sailors who never went to sea, and little of their existence was brought to public understanding unless tragedy or severe sickness became their fate.
+Many lightships were stationed offshore where they could not participate in life on land but could hear society at work and play.
+They would be moored over treacherous reefs or mark the narrow entrance to a channel or harbor.
 They would be stationed on board ship at least 3 out of 4 weeks each month, and with weather permitting, would be given shore leave for up to ten days.
 The most popular man would be the one coming back onto the lightship from the mainland with the latest newspaper for the crew to receive the most recent news.
-Regulations would not permit visitors, especially family members of the crew to board the ship, as these families had to endure long periods of absence from their loved ones.
+Regulations would not permit visitors, especially family members of the crew, to board the ship, as these families had to endure long periods of absence from their loved ones.

-During the grueling winter months, frequent nor’easters would pound the coastline and violently toss the exposed lightships, making even the most seasoned crewmembers seasick.
-There was also the constant ear deafening sounds of the ship’s fog signals and nauseating diesel fumes to make the experience even more uncomfortable.
+During the grueling winter months, frequent nor’easters pound the coastline and violently toss the exposed lightships, making even the most seasoned crewmembers seasick.
+The constant ear-deafening sounds of the ship’s fog signals and nauseating diesel fumes made the experience even more uncomfortable.

 Note: This story will be provided in detail next month.

-With the necessary funding provided over the years, the Nantucket LV 112 remains as the floating United States Lightship Museum and has been docked in East Boston at the East Boston Shipyard and Marina since 2009.
-She serves as a proud testament to the men who served in the most perilous Naval position.
+With the necessary funding provided over the years, the Nantucket LV 112 remains as the floating United States Lightship Museum.
+It has been docked in East Boston at the East Boston Shipyard and Marina since 2009.
+She is a proud testament to the men who served in the most perilous Naval position.

 If you are interested in visiting this remarkable floating museum: